Man in his 60s found dead inside vehicle following car fire at retail park in Clacton

 An eyewitness told the Gazette they saw ten police cars and several ambulances, with some police officers with guns strapped to them.

-Photos seen by the Gazette also showed a forensics van, a dog unit vehicle, and a fire service car.
+There was also a forensics van, a dog unit vehicle, and a fire service car.

 Speaking anonymously at the time, the eyewitness, said: "I am not sure why but Brook Country Park near Tesco and B&Q has been completed closed off by police.